seanox/aspect-js/manual/composite.md

 the insertion causes an error.

 ### JavaScript
-JavaScript is not inserted as an element, instead it is executed directly with the eval method in an always fresh isolated scope.
-Since the constants, variables and methods created there are not globally available, these must be published e.g. with the macro [#export](scripting.md#export).
+JavaScript is not inserted into the document as a &lt;script&gt; element.
+Instead, it is executed directly in a isolated runtime scope.
+Variables, constants and functions declared there remain local to that scope unless they are explicitly exported e.g. with the macro [#export](scripting.md#export).

 ```javascript
 const login = {